-Fundraising costs represent 13% of the total funds raised and administrative overhead is only 7%.
-This means that 80 cents of every dollar raised is returned to the community.
+Fundraising costs represent 19% of the total funds raised.
+This means that 81 cents of every dollar raised is returned to the community.
 By comparison, the Canada Revenue Agency (CRA) considers 35% to be an acceptable standard.
 Every dollar donated and every dollar spent is accounted for in our independently audited financial statements contained in our annual report.